 Sports injuries happen.
 Knowing how and when to treat them is important.
 Memorial's Sports Medicine Advantage ™ provides both medical and community resources to help your body work, play and perform to its fullest potential.

 Joel specializes in the prevention, assessment, and intervention of emergency, acute and chronic medical conditions.
 His goal is to be easily accessible to athletes and coaches in need of education, treatment advice, and/or provide proper recommendations to those in need of more advanced medical services.
+Joel has also been certified by the Titleist Performance Institute.
 Call Joel at 509 941-5746 or email firstname.lastname@example.org.

 When it comes to sports injuries, prevention is definitely the best medicine.
 Wearing the proper equipment, doing the proper stretches and not pushing yourself too far too fast are all steps that may help keep you safe.